djfedos/djfedos-search/docs/docs/benchmarks.md

 ## test_plot_benchmarks()
 This method allows plotting benchmark results as a graph from the .csv file.
 It's useful when you make several benchmark runs with different parameters.

-* result_path:str: path to th .csv file with benchmark results
+* result_path:str: path to the .csv file with benchmark results
 * columns:List(str): columns with data to plot in ['x','y'] form, where 'x' is the name of horizontal axis data and 'y' is the name of vertical axis data.